COPE has a range of innovative and exciting programs of work in the field of perinatal mental health.

 Ready to COPE is underpinned by the National Guideline and funded by the Commonwealth Government.

-The Program is designed to support public hospitals and maternal, child and family health centres in the provision of routine screening in line with best practice.
 Following extensive and successful trials of the iCOPE Platform across multiple healthcare settings, this is the chosen Platform that will be implemented under the Program.

 COPE has been funded by the Commonwealth Government to develop a perinatal mental health awareness campaign was be launched in early 2022.